Yanaon: Era of Salabat Jung

-Salabat Jang, the son of the Nizam al Mulk, who was indebted for his elevation to the throne to the French East India Company, granted the district of Kondavid to the French in return for their services, and soon afterwards the other Circars.
-He confirmed all the grants made by Muzaffar Jung to French and allowed them to rebuild the factory at Yanaon that was completely destroyed by the forces of Nasir Jung during the siege of Yanaon by his army.
+Salabat Jang, the son of the Nizam al Mulk, who was indebted for his elevation to the throne to the French Indies Company, granted the district of Kondavid to the French in return for their services, and soon afterward the other Circars.
+He confirmed all the grants made by Muzaffar Jung to the French and allowed them to rebuild the factory at Yanaon that was completely destroyed by the forces of Nasir Jung during the siege of Yanaon by his army.

 An imperial firman dated 14 May 1753 was issued by the Mughal emperor Ahmad Shah Bahadur, confirming all the concessions made to the French by Salabat Jang, the Subedar of Deccan.

 In December 1753, a paravana of Salabat Jang, Subedar of Deccan conceded to Bussy the circars of Chicacole, Ellore, Rajahmundry and Mustafanagar with an annual revenue Rs.
 2,00,000 for the maintenance of the French troops in the Subah in recognition of the help of these Circars amounted up to 10 lakhs of Rupees per year.
 These four circars were part of Northern Circars.
 Bussy helped Salabat Jang to be the Subedar of Deccan.
 The agreement made between the French and Salabat Jang in Aurangabad bears the signature of Said Loukshur, Minister of Salabat Jang.
 Yanam acquired considerable importance during the occupation of the Northern Circars by the French.

-One street in Yanaon and other in Pondicherry are named in the remembrance of Bussy.
-However, the street in Pondicherry has been renamed as Lal Bahadur Shastri Street.
+One street in Yanaon and another in Pondicherry are named in remembrance of Bussy.
+However, the street in Pondicherry has been renamed 'Lal Bahadur Shastri Street'.

 First British occupation

 There is again a dearth of information regarding this place from 1753 to 1765.
-Another important event in the history was the war between the French and the English fought at Chandurthi in 1758 in which the French were defeated.
-Yanam fell into the hands of British around same year.
+Another important event in history was the war between the French and the English fought at Chandurthi in 1758 in which the French were defeated.
+Yanam fell into the hands of the British around the same year.
 Salabat Jang made a treaty with British and gave the Northern Circars under a firman to the English.
 Later Nizam rebelled against the English.
 A second treaty was the result of war and Northern Circars remained permanently under the control of the British.
 After 1760 the French lost hold in South India, especially on Northern Circars.
-In 1765 Lord Robert Clive, the then existing Chief and Council at Vizagapatam obtained from the Mughal emperor Shah Alam a grant of the five Circars.
+In 1765 Lord Robert Clive, the then-existing Chief and Council at Vizagapatam obtained from the Mughal emperor Shah Alam a grant of the five Circars.

 The Article XI of the Treaty of Paris (1763) ensured that the English to handover all the possessions the French held as of 1749.